Cambridge Bay: History

+Pre-history

 The first known people to occupy the area were the Pre-Dorset people, somewhere around 1800 BCE, about 4,000 years ago, and were seal and caribou hunters.
 The next group to enter the area were a Paleo-Eskimo peoples known as the Dorset, who arrived approximately 500 CE.
 They were the first known people to have fished for the Arctic char.
 The last of the Paleo-Eskimo people, who appeared here about 800 CE, were the Tuniit, and evidence of their living quarters can be seen close to Cambridge Bay.
 The Tuniit, who were known to the Inuit as giants, were taller and stronger than the Inuit, but were easily scared off.

 The next group to arrive were the Thule people, ancestors of the modern Inuit, who arrived in the area around 1250 CE from present day Alaska.
 The Thule people built food caches and stone houses in the area and were noted for their sophisticated tools.
 Although there is no positive evidence it is suspected that the Thule may have interacted with the Tuniit.

 About 500 years ago, around 1500 CE, the modern Inuit made an appearance.
 Like the Thule they made use of caches, hunted caribou and fished for char.
 They also hunted seal from the ice in winter and returned to the land in spring.
 They were also known to make use of inukhuk and built igluit.
 Although they had no collective name, the various groups of Inuit that made use of native copper for tools have since become known as Copper Inuit and are the same people that Vilhjalmur Stefansson called the Blond Eskimos.
 The main groups that lived or interacted in the Cambridge Bay area were the Ekalluktogmiut (Iqaluktuurmiutat or Ikaluktuurmiut), Ahiagmiut (Ahiarmiut), the Killinirmuit and the Umingmuktogmiut.